 332 Applicant’s Responsibilities

-332.1 Requesting a Reasonable Accommodation for Examinations
+332.1 Requesting a Reasonable Accommodation for Tests

 An applicant who needs an adjustment to or change in the testing process because of limitations caused by a disability must request such accommodation immediately upon receiving his or her schedule for a testing session.
-An applicant can make a request to one of the following:
+An applicant may make a request to one of the following:

 332.2 Documentation Required